studersi/test-4/tutorial-9/README.md

 </VirtualHost>
 ```

 The schema we want is now clear.
 But to the left of it comes a new item.
 We don’t suppress the path as quickly as above.
-We instead put it in brackets and use `$1` to reference the content of the brackets again in the redirect.
+We instead put it in parenthesis and use `$1` to reference the content of the parenthesis again in the redirect.
 This means that we are forwarding the request on port 80 using the same URL on port 443.

 ModRewrite has been introduced.
 For further examples refer to the documentation or the sections of this tutorial below where it will become familiar with yet more recipes.